Skip to Content

 I love this one and have been disappointed to have not met many people named Bruce or Sheila in 3 years!

-If Aussies aren’t calling their kids Bruce and Sheila then what names are popular?
-In 2017 the top 3 girls names were Charlotte, Olivia and Mia and the boys names in the top 3 were Oliver, William and Jack.
+If Aussies aren’t calling their kids Bruce and Sheila, what popular names are they using?
+In 2017, the top three girls’ names were Charlotte, Olivia, and Mia, and the top three boys’ names were Oliver, William, and Jack.
 Nothing unusual there.
 However…..

 One name you will hear all the time is Lachlan (or Lockie).
-It is number 10 on the list of popular boys names apparently (and has been for over 20 years.
-Other Scottish names like Hamish are Angus are also popular but not to the extent of Lachlan!
+It is number 10 on the list of popular boys’ names, apparently (and has been for over 20 years.
+Other Scottish names like Hamish and Angus are also popular, but not to the extent of Lachlan!

 baby feet